psto/stojanow.com/README.md

 # STOJANOW.COM

 Piotr Stojanow's personal site.
-All my essays, tweetstorms, book notes and blog in one place.
+All the essays, tweetstorms, book notes and blog in one place.

 ## Copyright & License